 Keep it away from small pets and children.

-Find out more about other Poisonous Succulent Plants here.
+Find out more about other Poisonous Succulent Plants here, and more on what plants are safe for cats.

 Check out the pictures and information from other visitors...